Edward Aveling: University College London

-In 1869, he transferred from the medical to the science faculty, winning a £40 Exhibition to study botany and zoology in the subject of zoology.
-It has recently been claimed that it was the direct influence of Ray Lankester, who was Jodrell Professor of Zoology at UCL from 1874 to 1890, and who also lectured at the associated teaching hospital across Gower Street, University College Hospital, that Aveling made this switch from the medical school to study zoology.
-He graduated with a Bachelor of Science (B.Sc.)
+Aveling studied medicine with John Russell Reynolds (1828–1896), who in 1867 had just succeeded Sir William Jenner in the chair of medicine; and clinical medicine (materia medica) under Sydney Ringer (1835–1910).
+In 1869, he transferred from the medical to the science faculty, winning a £40 exhibition to study botany and zoology in the subject of zoology.
+It has recently been claimed that it was under the direct influence of Ray Lankester, who was Jodrell Professor of Zoology at UCL from 1874 to 1890, and who also lectured at the associated teaching hospital across Gower Street, University College Hospital, that Aveling made this switch from the medical school to study zoology.

+Aveling graduated with a Bachelor of Science (B.Sc.)
 Honours degree in Zoology in 1870.
-Thomas Henry Huxley was his examiner; Aveling gave the following account in his obituary of Huxley from 1896:

-"As I remember well, he came himself to collect the papers that we had written in the afternoon of one of the three examination days.
+Thomas Henry Huxley was his examiner; Aveling gave the following account in his obituary of Huxley from 1896: "As I remember well, he came himself to collect the papers that we had written in the afternoon of one of the three examination days.
 Of the six or seven students who were in the exam, I happened to be the only one who had written for the full three hours that had been set for the exam.
 When Huxley took my work from me, he said to me very kindly: "I am pleased to see that three hours did not seem too long for you to answer only three questions.
 I wouldn't be surprised if you are the first on the list."

-At an early age, one is tempted to say his pre-socialist period, Aveling's respect for Huxley's literary style remained key: "The scientific precision, the power of generalization, met with in Professor Huxley's works, have not their value lessened by the exquisite style of that distinguished writer."
-It is not difficult to see the profound influence of Huxley's early conception of "Science and Religion" (1859) on the young Aveling.
-With Huxley proclaiming Science and Religion as "mortal enemies" as well as his passionate project for a "New Reformation", wanting to see "the foot of science on the necks of her enemies."
+At an early age, his secularist period, Aveling's respect for Huxley's literary style remained key: "The scientific precision, the power of generalization, met with in Professor Huxley's works, have not their value lessened by the exquisite style of that distinguished writer."
+It is not difficult to see the profound influence of Huxley's early conception of Science and Religion (1859) on the young Aveling, with Huxley proclaiming science and religion as "mortal enemies", as well as his passionate project for a "New Reformation", wanting to see "the foot of science on the necks of her enemies."

 Cambridge

-From 1870 to 1872 he worked as an assistant or demonstrator to the physiologist Michael Foster in Cambridge.
-Foster was then an associate professor at Trinity College, Cambridge.
-At the same time Foster was a professor of Physiology at the Royal Institute (as was Huxley).
-On the days that Foster had lectures in London, Aveling had to accompany him and prepare at the laboratory all his apparatus and experiments.
+From 1870 to 1872, he worked as an assistant or demonstrator to the physiologist Michael Foster in Cambridge.
+Foster, one of his former teachers at UCL, was then an associate professor at Trinity College, Cambridge.
+At the same time, Foster was a professor of physiology at the Royal Institute (as was Huxley).
+On the days that Foster held lectures in London, Aveling accompanied him and prepared at the laboratory all his apparatus and experiments.
 He wrote that on many days he was in contact with Huxley and the professor of physics John Tyndall: